StarkSources/myblog/about.md

 permalink: /about/
 ---

-A Collection of various resources and useful information.
+A Collection of various resources and useful information by Bharath Sathuri.

+You can request any topic or tutorial by commenting on any page or by contacting through [email](mailto:sathuribharathbrothers1234@gmail.com)

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)